2026 Hamilton, Ontario, municipal election: Ward 13 - Dundas

 Incumbent councillor Alex Wilson won the 2022 election with 57.94% of the vote.
-They have not announced whether or not they will be seeking re-election.
+Wilson announced via their Ward 13 community newsletter on May 1, 2026 that they had made the "difficult decision" not to seek re-election, pointing to both accomplishments during their term and ongoing concerns about provincial interference in municipal governance.

-Loren Lieberman, a local political activist who worked on the campaigns of Jason Farr and Vito Sgro told the Hamilton Spectator he would be seeking the Ward 13 council seat in 2026.
+Loren Lieberman, a local political activist who worked on the campaigns of Jason Farr and Vito Sgro, told the Hamilton Spectator he would be seeking the Ward 13 council seat in 2026.